Plutonomicon/plutonomicon/fundamentals.md

 Each UTxO is associated with either a script (validator) or a public key hash.

-If it's a public key hash, then a transaction can only consume the UTxO if it contains a signature by the public key in question.
+If its a public key hash, then a transaction can only consume the UTxO if it contains a signature by the public key in question.

 If it is a validator, then the validator will be run with three arguments, in the following order:

-- The datum, which either has it's hash or the full datum attched to the UTxO.
+- The datum, which either has its hash or the full datum attached to the UTxO.
 - The redeemer, which is attached to the **consuming** transaction.
 - The script context, which contains the consuming transaction itself in addition to some auxiliary information.